ibm-cloud-docs/vpc/block_storage_is_manage.md

 * Rename a block storage volume
 * Delete a block storage data volume

-### Detach a block storage volume from a virtual server instance
+### Detaching a block storage volume from a virtual server instance
 {: #detach}
 {: help}
 {: support}